-To identify these Legal Units, we start from a predefined list of activity combinations and verify certain non-relevant conditions in the affected Legal Units consider productive in a Statistical Enterprise (type P, D, I or X) cohabiting with Legal Units that provide services to them (carrying out activities that are considered auxiliary).
+To identify these Legal Units, we start from a predefined list of activity combinations and verify certain non-relevant conditions in the affected Legal Units

+Auxiliary relationship.
+These types of relationships are the most common within the same Enterprise.
+They occur when there are Legal Units that we consider productive in a Statistical Enterprise (type P, D, I or X) cohabiting with Legal Units that provide services to them (carrying out activities that are considered auxiliary).
 The outputs of the auxiliary Legal Units are the inputs for the Enterprise's productive activities.
 Examples of auxiliary activities are transport, storage, IT consulting, accounting and legal activities...